-Assignment # 5: BYOB book, seminar paper and verbal overview: This exercise is designed to give you an opportunity to work on your public speaking and presentation skills.
-You have chosen a text to read, hopefully one that fills in holes in your MPA education or speaks to you in some important way as you finish your work in this program.
+Assignment # 5: BYOB book, seminar paper and verbal overview: This exercise is designed to give you an opportunity to work on your public speaking and presentation skills and to read something you've been wanting to read.
+Choose a text to read, hopefully one that fills in holes in your MPA education or speaks to you in some important way as you finish your work in this program.
+It cannot be a book you've already read in this program.
+Get your faculty sponsor's approval of your choice no later than end of Week 1.

 Write a 2-3 page summary (seminar paper) of the text, including a reflection on why this text is important/relevant to you at this moment.
 Using your summary paper, prepare a 5-minute verbal overview of your book, which you will share with others in a seminar circle format.
 We will give each person 2-3 minutes of Q&A (be sure to not go over your 5 minutes because you'll want some Q&A time).
 To be clear: this is a not a formal, stand-in-front-of-the-room presentation.
 Do not prepare any visual presentation.
 This is an opportunity to see yourself presenting information in a somewhat less formal manner (the way in which we mostly present information outside of the classroom).
-Media Services will video-TAPE each person's presentation and the videos will be posted to Moodle.
+Media Services will video each person's presentation and the videos will be posted to Moodle.
 Additional clarification will be provided the first night of class.
-Your seminar paper and verbal overview are Due: April 19, 2012.
+Your seminar paper and verbal overview are Due: April 18, 2012.

-Assignment #6 (Reflective Journal Writing): Reflective writing on the BYOB experience.
+- ✓ Assignment #6 (Reflective Journal Writing): Reflective writing on the BYOB experience.
 Read the chapters posted to Moodle for this week.
-Three of the four chapters should be familiar to you; they are from MPA orientation weekend 2010.
-Review your video and the readings and reflective on the experience and what you've learned using the following guiding questions: what stands out to you about how you present information?
+Three of the four chapters should be familiar to you; they are from MPA orientation weekend 2011.
+Review your video and the readings and reflect on the experience and what you've learned using the following guiding questions: what stands out to you about how you present information?
 About your presentation of self?
 What are your strengths?
 Challenges?
 What would you like to improve?
-Also review at least three (3) other students' video-taped presentations, using the same guiding questions.
-Write in your journal and prepare for an in-class debriefing on May 10.
+Also review at least three (3) other students' video presentations, using the same guiding questions.
+Write in your journal and prepare for an in-class debriefing. - ✓ Assignment #7 (Reflective Journal Writing): reflective writing on presentation of self debriefing exercises.